Keychain Knives Provide Utility And Protection In A Compact Package. There Are Many Quality Keychain Knives At An Affordable Price.

-Designed in Colorado and sporting a low manufacturer’s suggested retail price (MSRP) of $20.95, each knife in the Outdoor Edge series includes a 2.2-inch 8Cr13MoV stainless steel blade, rubber TPR handle, 1.4-ounce weight and 2.9-inch closed length.
-Each model comes complete with a lanyard that makes attaching to a keychain a snap.
+Designed in Colorado and sporting a low MSRP, each knife in the Outdoor Edge series includes a 2.2-inch 8Cr13MoV stainless steel blade, rubber TPR handle, 1.4-ounce weight, and 2.9-inch closed length.
+Each model comes complete with a lanyard that makes attaching it to a keychain easy.
 Each has an ambidextrous thumb stud for easy one-hand opening as well.

-“The razor sharp blade is up to any task, from opening the latest round of Amazon Prime boxes to cutting rope or even performing field dressing tasks,” Morgan concluded.
+“The razor-sharp blade is up to any task, from opening the latest round of Amazon Prime boxes to cutting rope or even performing field-dressing tasks,” Morgan said.
 “The rubberized TPR handle serves a few functions.
 First, this is a small knife, and we were concerned about creating a secure, non-slip grip to avoid accidents.
 Second, the handle does not jingle against the keys on your keychain, making it a perfect silent addition to anyone’s keys.”

-With a sweet MSRP of $17.99, the imported 71523 is complete with a 2-inch blade of 440 stainless steel, stainless handle, weight of 2.3 ounces, and closed length of 2.875 inches.
+The imported 71523 is complete with a two-inch blade of 440 stainless steel, stainless handle, and closed length of 2.875 inches.
+It’s almost lighter than air at just 2.3 ounces.
 According to Eaton, the blade length is ideal for typical cutting tasks encountered on a daily basis.
-“Cutting boxes open, adjusting cordage length and other similar chores are easy with the sturdy framelock design,” he noted, “and one can cut confidently.”
+“Cutting boxes open, adjusting cordage length and other similar chores are easy with the sturdy framelock design,” he said.
+“And one can cut confidently.”
 Another utilitarian feature is the built-in bottle opener.